CoinyIO/coiny-ios-sdk/README.md

 1. Open your AppDelegate and add the following

-`Coiny.initialize(appId: "your-app-id", appSecret: "your-app-secret")`
+`Coiny.initialize(appId: "your-app-id")`

 If you want to test it on the sandbox environment:

-`Coiny.initialize(appId: "your-app-id", appSecret: "your-app-secret" ,isDevelopment : true)`
+`Coiny.initialize(appId: "your-app-id" ,isDevelopment : true)`

-2. To authorize a user for your application:
+1. To authorize a user for your application:

 `Coiny.login(presentingViewController: self, delegate: self)`